SomeWeekendReading/someweekendreading.github.io/_posts/2024-02-27-trump-danger-test.md

 Here's what we found from his affidavit, giving the frequencies of threats in 2022 (pre-Trump) and 2023 (after Trump proceedings began).
-He tells us the total number of threats, and the number of threats _specifically_ against the DA, his employess, and their families.
+He tells us the total number of threats, and the number of threats _specifically_ against the DA, his employees, and their families.

 ```